 For the smaller programs within the state, facing MSU is essentially their Super Bowl.
 The chance to face one of the most historically successful teams in Michigan is an opportunity many of the players relish.

 Some may see it as an opportunity to prove themselves after not being recruited by MSU or Michigan, so it shouldn’t come as a surprise the underdogs may get more amped up to face MSU.
 Whereas the Spartans may be in a letdown spot against these teams, considering they could be overlooking them.

 But against single-digit spreads, the Spartans are 2-0, covering and winning straight up as an underdog at Duke, 75-69, and defeating Notre Dame, 80-70, to cover 9.5.

-With the Spartans starting their Big Ten schedule at Northwestern on Sunday, sports bettors can expect to see smaller spreads in MSU’s games going forward.
+With the Spartans starting their Big Ten schedule at Northwestern on Sunday, Fans that use Michigan sportsbooks can expect to see smaller spreads in MSU’s games going forward.